 • Tips for uncovering new habit-forming opportunities.

 This is an easy-to-read book that includes many real-life examples, case studies and useful empirical research/background.
 Each chapter comes with a brief summary and recommended questions/exercises to help you get started.
-Do get a copy of the book for the full details, get our Hooked book summary bundle for an overview of the various ideas and tips, or check out more resources/details at www.nirandfar.com/hooked/.
+You can purchase the book here for the full details, or check out more resources/details at www.nirandfar.com/hooked/.

 You can also learn more about the science of habits formation in The Power of Habit summary or learn how to apply it to change any aspect of your life with Atomic Habits summary.